benshinnick/algorithm-contest/README.md

 ## Quick Note On Algorithm Implementations

-Not all algorithm implementations are fully optomized.
+Not all algorithm implementations are fully optimized.
 For example, insertion sort swaps elements to insert a value into its correct index instead of shifting and then inserting the value.
-Because the project will never need to handle extremely large datasets, I often went with what I thought was the more visually responsive approach to a lot of these algorithms.
+I tried to maximize efficiency wherever posssible, but I also tried to implement the most visually responsive approach for each algorithm.

 ## Functionality Reference